-A growing number of businesses are investing in design thinking training as part of their wider project management strategy; often motivated by a desire to create products or solutions that genuinely impress their customers.
-The good news is, this investment often leads to better business results, and improved customer satisfaction.
+A growing number of businesses are investing in design thinking training as part of their more comprehensive project management strategy; often motivated by a desire to create products or solutions that genuinely impress their customers.
+The good news is, this investment often leads to better business results and improved customer satisfaction.

-Indeed, a number of highly successful companies have benefited from design thinking, from Apple to Airbnb.
-In this article, we take a closer look at the advantages of including design thinking within your project management training programmes, and explain why design thinking is so successful in improving processes for project teams across the globe.
+Indeed, several highly successful companies have benefited from design thinking, from Apple to Airbnb.
+In this article, we take a closer look at the advantages of including design thinking within your project management training programmes and explain why design thinking is so successful in improving processes for project teams across the globe.

 Meeting Real Human Needs

-A lot of managing project training programmes are placing an increased focus on design thinking as a concept, because of its ability to help project teams understand real human needs and provide solutions that are genuinely useful.
+A lot of managing project training programmes are placing an increased focus on design thinking as a concept because of its ability to help project teams understand real human needs and provide genuinely useful solutions.
 As Prince Pal says in an article for Think360, the first step in the design thinking process is: ’empathise’.

 In doing this, they were able to make adjustments to the sanitation systems, responding to user feedback.
-They also learned about the challenges that mattered most to the villagers, such as the ability to wash their hands in the kitchen, in order to avoid food contamination, rather than having to rely on their instincts.
+They also learned about the challenges that mattered most to the villagers.
+Such as the ability to wash their hands in the kitchen, to avoid food contamination.
+Rather than having to rely on their instincts.

 Thinking ‘Outside the Box’